srheegit/Fine-Tuning-Transfer-Learning-with-PyTorch/README.md

 One example of transfer learning is using ChatGPT, or any other Large Language Model (LLM), for specific tasks within a company.
 Another example of transfer learning is using an image classifier to classify only a few hundreds of personal images.

-In this notebook, we shall use PyTorch to come up with a convolutional neural network via transfer learning.
+We have used PyTorch to come up with a convolutional neural network for binary classification task to classify pictures of ants and bees via transfer learning

 In the end, we are able to achieve an accuracy of around 94% with only 6 epochs, demonstrating the usefulness of transfer learning.